 Map A23 Qualicum - Parksville Shotguns with Shot Only Area (situate in MUs 1-5, 1-6).
 Hunting with, or the discharge of rifles or a shotgun using a single projectile is prohibited.
-A special season for antierless mule (blacktailed) deer is from Sept 7 to Dec 10.
-A special bow and arrow only season for antierless mule (black-tailed) deer is from Aug 24 to Sept 6.
+A special season for antlerless mule (blacktailed) deer is from Sept 6 to Dec 10.
+A special bow and arrow only season for antlerless mule (black-tailed) deer is from Aug 23 to Sept 5.
 Bag limit = 2(1).